gerlache/MassMpCCD/README.md

 MassMpCCD
 =========

-scripts for mass measurements of asteroids with MpCCD
+python-scripts for mass measurements of asteroids with MpCCD